 A sleep problem like night terrors or restless leg syndrome can be addressed by a pediatric sleep doctor like one of ours here at Koala® Center For Sleep & TMJ Disorders.
 Sleep apnea and other disorders can be addressed too.
 For sleep apnea, sleep-disordered breathing, TMJ-related issues, and some other problems, oral appliance therapy can help a lot.
 This treatment method uses a simple oral insert that can fix many of the conditions that cause sleep problems in the first place.
 Oral appliance therapy works and is approved by the American Academy of Sleep Medicine, so we’re proud to be able to provide it to you here at Koala® Center For Sleep & TMJ Disorders!

 Additionally, our clinic has a program for children with significant sleep disorders like sleep-disordered breathing.
 This program is the KoalaKIDZzz® program and is for children as young as two years old.
 In this program, our professionals provide ongoing care and support for these children, and we can include oral appliance therapy as a part of this program for your child.

 We’d be very happy to tell you more about this program, oral appliance therapy, and how else we can help your child with his or her sleep.
-The best way to do this is during a simple meet-and-greet/consultation at Koala® Center for Sleep & TMJ Disorders.
-We have many locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so please see our Locations page to book with us, or you can call our head office.
+The best way to do this is during a simple meet-and-greet/consultation at Koala® Center For Sleep & TMJ Disorders.
+We have many locations in Illinois, Indiana, Missouri, Texas, and Wisconsin, so please see our Locations page to book with us, or you can call our head office.
 We look forward to hearing from you soon and helping your child sleep as soundly as he or she deserves to!